northswiss/jekyll-boilerplate/_posts/2016-06-22-the-best-tips-to-avoid-and-deal-with-travel-delays.md

 ---
 ![travel delays]({{site.baseurl}}/blog-media/e138d09c-137f-4e0d-a0ee-4771c3c917ae.png)

-While it’s completely normal for delays and disruptions to occur on a business trip, a savvy office manager can make the difference between a more comfortable experience or a more stressful one for a travelling employee.
+While it’s completely normal for delays and disruptions to occur on a business trip, a savvy office manager can make the difference between a more comfortable experience or a more stressful one for a traveling employee.

-Effectively preparing for and helping a travelling employee through the inevitable is an art form that takes time and experience to master.
+Effectively preparing for and helping a traveling employee through the inevitable is an art form that takes time and experience to master.
 Luckily, we at TravelPerk have plenty of both.

 Here are a handful of tips to better prepare your employees for the very worst business travel has to offer: